makerdao/community/governance/votes/Executive vote - August 6, 2021.md

 ### Increase the UNIV2DAIUSDC-A [Maximum Debt Ceiling](https://makerdao.world/en/learn/governance/module-dciam)

 As per the outcome of this [governance poll](https://vote.makerdao.com/polling/QmRAuMND?network=mainnet#poll-detail), the UNIV2DAIUSDC-A [Maximum Debt Ceiling](https://makerdao.world/en/learn/governance/module-dciam) will be increased from 50 million DAI to 250 million DAI if this executive proposal passes.
-For more details and dicussion, please see the prior [signal request](https://forum.makerdao.com/t/signal-request-adjust-univ2daiusdc-a-dc-iam-line/9481).
+For more details and discussion, please see the prior [signal request](https://forum.makerdao.com/t/signal-request-adjust-univ2daiusdc-a-dc-iam-line/9481).

 ### Protocol Engineering Housekeeping

-As part of their on-going efforts to ensure that the Maker Protocol is kept as organized and bug-free as possible, the Protocol Engineering Core Unit are proposing a couple of minor housekeeping changes that will ocurr if this executive proposal passes.
+As part of their ongoing efforts to ensure that the Maker Protocol is kept as organized and bug-free as possible, the Protocol Engineering Core Unit is proposing a couple of minor housekeeping changes that will occur if this executive proposal passes.
 This includes:
 * Adding the VoteDelegateFactory contract to the Maker Protocol changelog.
 * Fixing the Ilk Registry for RWA vault types.